2901 S. Las Vegas Blvd., Las Vegas, NV

 Average Rate per Night

 With its star-lit glass exterior, you can't miss the Riviera as you drive down the Strip.
-Its location at the north end of Las Vegas Boulevard, bridging the classic style of downtown with the modern-day megaresorts farther south, confirms the symbolic standing of this property as a place where the past meets the present.
+Its location toward the north end of Las Vegas Boulevard, bridging the classic style of downtown with the modern-day megaresorts farther south, confirms the symbolic standing of this property as a place where the past meets the present.

-Celebrating nearly 60 years of nonstop entertainment, the Riviera is one of the reasons why Las Vegas has been dubbed the "Entertainment Capital of the World."
+Celebrating 59 years of nonstop entertainment, the Riviera is one of the reasons why Las Vegas has been dubbed the "Entertainment Capital of the World."
 Over the years, the hotel has played host to hundreds of legendary performers and dozens of film and television productions, including two of the ultimate Vegas films: the 1960 Rat Pack classic "Ocean's 11" and Martin Scorsese's "Casino."

 Today, the Riviera still offers top-notch shows, each one with its own unique character.
 The Riviera Comedy Club brings nationally known comedians to the stage every night.
 Headliners and nationally known comedians appear at the resort regularly.
-The sexy "Crazy Girls" cast stars in a sensuous and fun-loving topless revue.
-On March 31, 2014, a hot new male revue called "Men the Experience" will debut, and on April 21, a parody of the reality TV show "Pawn Stars" titled "Pawn Shop Live! - The Lost Episode" is also featured at the resort, along with "Forever Motor City" and "Forever Doo Wop" -- are featured at the resort.
+The sexy "Crazy Girls" cast stars in a sensuous and fun-loving topless revue, and there's a hot male revue called "Men the Experience."
+A parody of the reality TV show "Pawn Stars" titled "Pawn Shop Live! - The Lost Episode" is also featured at the resort, along with "Forever Motor City" and "Forever Doo Wop" -- are featured at the resort.
 For dangerous and thrilling feats of magic, be sure to check out German-born Jan Rouven in "Illusions."
-A DJ can often be found in Le Bistro Lounge.

 Dining is well covered by a wide range of eateries, from the seafood and prime steaks at R Steak & Seafood to the Banana Leaf Asian Restaurant, which has the Far East covered with a menu of eclectic dishes from Malaysia, Thailand, Vietnam and China.
 The Wicked Vicky Tavern offers favorites like burgers, wings, pizzas, nachos, soups and salads along with more than 100 beers.